"Courage Starts with Showing Up & Letting Ourselves Be Seen." Brené Brown

 Michelle specializes in personality disorders and is certified in Dialectical Behavior Therapy (DBT) and uses a combination of therapy techniques based on the individual needs of each patient.
 Using an eclectic approach, Michelle integrates Cognitive Behavioral Therapy (CBT), expressive art techniques (art and music), mindfulness-based techniques, and psychoeducation into her work with patients.
 As a compassionate, empathetic, and solution-focused therapist, she works to empower patients and promote growth.
 She is dedicated to providing exceptional care to adolescents and adults who are experiencing emotional distress & mental health issues.

-Anne Raleigh (LISW)
+Anne Raleigh (LISW-S)

 Anne (Annie) received her bachelor’s degree in Social Work from Youngstown State University and a Master of Science in Social Administration from Case Western Reserve University.
 She is currently a Licensed Social Worker in the state of Ohio.
 She specializes in mood disorders, trauma-related disorders, personality disorders and hoarding disorder.
 She has experience working with at-risk adults who are living with severe mental illness in agency and community settings.
 Her areas of expertise include moderate to severe mood and behavioral disorders, trauma-related disorders, hoarding disorder and issues related to grief and loss.

 Annie engages in treatment from a person-centered, strengths-based approach.
 She often utilizes Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) along with DBT social skills training.
 Annie will treat the patient holistically from a social work perspective focusing on individual, family, and community well-being, as well as social and economic issues.
 She offers a safe space for clients to begin their journey toward emotional wellness and will assist clients in reaching treatment goals.
 Annie serves as the Adult Group Coordinator and facilitates our Adult Skills Training DBT Groups.
+As a Clinical Supervisor, Annie provides supervision to pre-licensed social work trainees.

 Rachel Booth Helscher (LPCC)

-Rachel earned her Master’s degree in College Counseling from Eastern Michigan University and is a Licensed Professional Clinical Counselor.
+Rachel earned her master’s degree in College Counseling from Eastern Michigan University and is a Licensed Professional Clinical Counselor.
 Her experience working in inpatient settings, university counseling centers, and substance use treatment facilities has provided her the opportunity to work with a diverse population of patients.
-Her clinical areas of focus are: anxiety and mood disruptions, LGBTQ+ issues, trauma, substance use concerns including people connected to medication-assisted treatment, life adjustments and transitions, and college student success.
+Her clinical areas of focus are anxiety and mood disruptions, LGBTQ+ issues, trauma, substance use concerns including people connected to medication-assisted treatment, life adjustments and transitions, and college student success.

 Rachel believes in transparency, compassion, and trust in building a collaborative counseling relationship.
 Her passion for therapy comes from a place of empathy and respect for client needs while holding patients accountable to their goals in an approachable and realistic way.
 Integrating techniques in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT) and Motivational Interviewing.
-Rachel uses an eclectic, creative, and personalized approach to promote healing and create change. heal and make change.
+Rachel uses an eclectic, creative, and personalized approach to promote healing and create change.

 Jamiee Imbrogno (LISW)